panks/Symbolic-Integration-Lisp/README.md

 Symbolic-Integration-Lisp
 =========================

-Symbolic Integration in Lisp: Lisp code to find indefinite integral, of a given function f(x), incorporates 'Integration by part' and 'Integration by substitution'.
+Symbolic Integration in Lisp: Lisp code to find indefinite integral, of a given function f(x).
+Incorporates 'Integration by part' and 'Integration by substitution'.
+This project contains two files:
+- main.lisp -- Contains the main lisp code required for integration
+- diff.lisp -- Contains code to provide differentaion of fucntions required for 'Integration by part'

 ## Usage: